Glitchii/tempfile-site/README.md

 A website that temporarily stores files to a certain date or time.

 # Using Requests
-Requests can be done on the api path (/api/files/).
+Requests are done on the api path (/api/files/).
 After each request, a json response will be returned containing an 'ok' key (bool) to signify if it was successful or not.
 For example after a successful post request to upload a file, the output should look something like this:
 `{"ok":true,"link":"https://tempfile.site/files/filename.png"}`